The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 And so that's where you want to be if you want your share of it.

-Go to Washington, you'll find the unemployment rate's 3%.
+You'll find the unemployment rate's 3%.

-You'll find the per capita income in Washington and the surrounding area dwarfs anywhere else in the country outside of the Hamptons and Beverly Hills and San Francisco and other such places, but it's right up there.
+You'll find the per capita income in Washington and the surrounding area dwarfs anywhere else in the country outside of the Hamptons and Beverly Hills and San Francisco and other places, but it's right up there.

 They are experiencing no immigration problems in Washington or surrounding environs.